xrettle/WFGY/TensionUniverse/BlackHole/Q053_existence_of_one_way_functions.md

 Within the BlackHole S problem collection, Q053 serves as:

 1. The root node for computational_tension problems involving asymmetry between forward and inverse tasks.
-2. The anchor for a cluster of cryptographic and complexity problems that depend on the existence (or nonexistence) of average case hardness.
+2. The anchor for a cluster of cryptographic and complexity problems that depend on the existence or nonexistence of average case hardness.
 3. A template for encoding “hardness worlds” in the Tension Universe framework, where forward tasks are resource efficient but inverse tasks remain hard under admissible attack models.

 ### References

 1. Oded Goldreich, “Foundations of Cryptography, Volume 1: Basic Tools”, Cambridge University Press, 2001.
-2. Oded Goldreich, “On the Foundations of Cryptography”, SIAM, survey and monograph level sources on complexity based cryptography.
+2. Oded Goldreich, survey and monograph level sources on complexity based cryptography.
 3. Michael Sipser, “Introduction to the Theory of Computation”, 3rd edition, Cengage Learning, 2013.
 4. Russell Impagliazzo, “A personal view of average case complexity”, in Proceedings of the 10th Annual Structure in Complexity Theory Conference, 1995.
 5. Standard encyclopedia entries on “One way function (computing)” and “Unsolved problems in computer science”, for placement of the existence question among major open problems.